 The city provided leadership and support for Norfolk Redevelopment and Housing Authority (NRHA) to enter a Memorandum of Understanding with the SVHC Continuum of Care (VA-501).
 The purpose of the MOU is to provide Norfolk's homeless families and individuals with expedited access to the Low-Income Public Housing (LIPH) and Housing Choice Voucher (HCV) Programs operated by NRHA.
-NRHA will designate 80 public housing units and 36 housing choice vouchers annually for households who will graduate from permanent supportive housing programs or who are in rapid re-housing or tenant- based rental assistance programs.
+NRHA will set aside up to 20 percent of its turnover in public housing units (about 80 units annually) and up to 20 percent of its available turnover in Housing Choice Vouchers (about 36 units annually) in order to accept referrals from the Southeastern Virginia Homeless Coalition (SVHC).